mg-04/mg-04.github.io/_articles/vlsi/vlsi.md

 > What if my layout sucks?

 - Before PS7: **RESTART, NOW!**
-- After PS8: Accept your fate, BS the layout, and lock in for the exams
+- After PS8: Accept your fate, BS the project, and lock in for the exams